Ethandod/2700MajorProject/README.md

 #### `main.c`
-Acts as the central hub of the application, orchestrating the initialization and handling of Passes incoming data to execute the different modules that are setup for different points in our system like when the timer sets the status to RED this calls the `sweep_routine` also when the system activates and then when someone presses the spacebar to deactivate the game.
+This serves as the main hub of the application that manages setting up and handling of sending whatever comes in so that it can run through various modules based on different points within our system, for instance,`sweep_routine` is called immediately the timer hits RED also during system activation and also when the game has been switched off using a space bar through the Serial/Deactivation Module.

 #### `Laptopinterface.c`
-The key functions drive the interface behavior. laptopInterfaceInitialise sets up a callback for a game-stopping function. setLaptopGreen flags the screen to turn green, while setLaptopRed flags it to turn red.
-The checkStop function monitors space bar input; if detected, it triggers laptopInterfaceInitialise, halting the game's progression.
+The interface functionality is determined by its primary methods.
+The game stopping function is prepared or initialised by `laptopInterfaceInitialise`.
+To cause the screen to appear green, use setLaptopGreen, on the other side, setLaptopRed will cause the screen to be red. monitor stop key the key functions drive the interface behavior.
+When space bar signal is found, call `laptopInterfaceInitialise` stops any continued progress in the game.

 #### `buttonhandler.c`
-The primary function is initButtonHandler, which sets up the button functionality.
-When this function is invoked, it configures the button to trigger specific actions upon activation.
-This initialization likely involves assigning callback functions to the button, so when pressed, it executes the corresponding actions or functions designated for that particular event.
-This initialization process is crucial for ensuring the button's responsiveness and defining its behavior within the system or application it interacts with.
+What `initButtonHandler` does first is define how the button works.
+When called, set button such that it activates specific events.
+During initialization, what might be done is attaching some callback functions to this button such that if it s pressed then execute appropriate actions which are intended for the given occasion only.
+However, this is vital for making sure that responsiveness from this passed on as well as providing guidelines on how it should operate when employed by either an API or any other part of the system or application.

 #### `buzzer.c`
-The primary task revolves around initializing a timer and establishing callbacks to execute specific actions at predetermined intervals or for one-shot events, depending on the configured timer settings.
-A significant function within this module is `toggleBuzzer`, which handles the activation and deactivation of the buzzer.
-This function likely manages the state of the buzzer, enabling it to produce sound when toggled on and silencing it when toggled off.
-The toggling mechanism controlled by `toggleBuzzer` plays a pivotal role in integrating auditory feedback into the system's functionality, enhancing user interaction and providing alerts or notifications when necessary.
+At the core, the program involves setting up the timer and assigning triggers that will perform given tasks regularly or once when the timer goes off.
+An important function that is used in this file is `toggleBuzzer` that takes care of the buzzer’s activation and deactivation.
+Its behavior in this function is toggling on the buzzer so that audio is emitted and vice versa for turning it off.

 #### `lidar_sweep.c`
-In `lidar_sweep.c`, the focus lies on managing the Lidar sweeper functionality.
-The `setup_sweeper` function is responsible for configuring hardware timers specifically tailored for controlling the servo motor associated with the Lidar unit.
-These timers likely dictate the precise timing and positioning of the servo motor to facilitate accurate and controlled scanning motions.
+`lidar_sweep.c` mainly focuses on managing the functionality of the Lidar sweeper.
+The hardware timers used to control the servo motor that operates the Lidar assembly are set up by the `setup_sweeper`function.
+These timers may specify the exact timing as well as position of the servo motor so as to allow accurate and controlled scanning motions.

-On the other hand, `sweep_routine` plays a crucial role in initializing the sweeper system, ensuring it responds appropriately to various program statuses being flagged.
-This function likely sets up the necessary conditions and actions to be taken when specific flags or indicators are raised within the program.
-By defining how the sweeper should behave under different circumstances, `sweep_routine` contributes to the overall functionality and reliability of the Lidar scanning process.
+On the other hand, `sweep_routine` is very beneficial when it comes to initializing the sweeper system hence it should be able to react properly when different statuses of program have been flagged out.
+This can include setting up necessary conditions and taking action upon encountering specific flags or indicators during program execution. `sweep_routine` helps in defining how the sweeper should react under various conditions for the whole process of scanning using Lidar to function effectively and dependably.

 #### `pot.c`
 Within `pot.c`, the functionalities revolve around managing the potentiometer, a variable resistor commonly used for input control or measurement purposes.